-Securities inconsistent with FCF guidelines will be considered on a case-by-case basis by the Vice President for Development and Alumni Engagement in consultation with the prospective donor.
+Securities inconsistent with FCF guidelines will be considered on a case-by-case basis by the Vice President for Development and Communications in consultation with the prospective donor.

 Pledges are the promise of a future gift.
 The following information is required to substantiate a pledge:

 - The amount of the pledge must be clearly specified.
 The pledge must be documented in writing, signed by the donor and received by the FCF.

 - A clearly defined payment schedule not to exceed five years.